resume/resume.github.com/README.markdown

  * Boon for all the tech-savy bosses who want to have a **quick view** of person's git/github activity, _before the interview_

-### Opt-Out
+### Opt-In

-Thanks to @augustl, folks are now able to opt-out.
-I agree the process is still a tad laborious but basically here's how you opt-out.
+Thanks to @augustl and other contributors, folks are now able to opt-in.
+I agree the process is still a tad laborious but basically here's how you opt-in.

 1. Fork this repo
-2. In your forked repository, add your username to the file `js/opt_out_users.js`, save, and push to your repository.
+2. In your forked repository, add your username to the file `js/opt_in_users.js`, save, and push to your repository.
 3. Issue a pull request to resume/resume.github.com
 4. I'll merge.